DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/5-KEYNOA-CA-Set-Cert-Policies.png)

-A suitable application, MQTT or OPCUA, could also be chosen from the drop down menu.
+A suitable application, MQTT or OPC UA, could also be chosen from the drop down menu.
 Along with 'Key Usage' and 'Extended Key Usage' fileds, other fields will be auto populated.

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/4-Choose-Application.png)